My daddy issues

 He didn´t know anything about singing or music.
 Yet, somehow, he knew.
 Too bad, I shied away and didn’t let anyone hear me sing until the age of 21.
 In the end it all would be ok: I became a professional opera and musical singer.
 But more on that later.

 I think one of the reasons my dad encouraged me was because he was denied that encouragement as a child.
-When he was 7 years old, the music teacher told him he had NO TALENT.
+As a 7-year-old, the music teacher told him he had NO TALENT.

 Some students who come to me talk like this: ‘I have a terrible voice’.
 Some were told so.
 Others compare themselves to a successful sibling: My sister is the talented one… Just a spoiler – they were all wrong.

 My first voice lesson

 When I finally came around, at 21, I decided to take a voice lesson, just for fun.
 It was like falling in love.
 After a few lessons I realized I would have to get over my stage fright that I developed by shying away from singing.
 This took me two more years.
 Overcoming physical and psychological obstacles in my vocal technique took me way longer than that.

-All this only helps me now with my students.
-I had almost nothing come naturally or easily, I had to figure out everything the hard way.
+All this helps me now with my students.
+I had almost nothing come easily.
 So when a student comes in with a bad habit, chances are that I have had it, too, and I will know what to do about it.